NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 - [x] Complete any outstanding action identified as blockers to the signing of the ATP DG Memorandum.
 <br>

-**Ultimate result:** The Solution Project is authorized to proceed to the Project Formulation stage where the finer details of developing the Solution Product will be documented, the contractual agreement between NASA and the contracting Project organization is foramlized.
+**Ultimate result:** The Solution Project is authorized to proceed to the Project Formulation stage where the finer details of developing the Solution Product will be documented, the contractual agreement between NASA and the contracting Project organization is formalized.
 <br>

 --------------------------------------------------------